apankrat/notes/fast-case-conversion/README.md

 With the block size of 512 we have 13 unique blocks - that's 6,227,020,800 permutations or ~ 100 seconds of processing time.
-Still doable comfortably and the answer is **1900**.
+Still doable and the answer is **1900**.

-But with the block size of 256 - Wine's original - the number grows to 18! or 130000000 seconds or about 49 months.
+But with the block size of 256 - Wine's original - the number grows to 18! or 130000000 seconds, which is about 49 months.
 No bueno.

 ### Heuristic search

-Another approach is to try and *construct* block sequences, in a seemingly intelligent way.
+Another approach is to try and *construct* block sequences in a pseudo-intelligent way.

-It just happens that underlying N x N matrices (of graph edge weights) show some well-pronounced patterns - there are zero-filled rows and columns, non-zero cells are either rather large or fairly small with nothing in between, etc. This appears to help getting decent results from simpler "logical" guesses.
+It just happens that underlying N x N matrices (of graph edge weights) show some well-pronounced patterns - there are zero-filled rows and columns, non-zero cells are either rather large or fairly small with nothing in between, etc. This appears to help getting decent results even from basic "logical" guesses.

-For example, if we pick the most squishable pair of blocks and then keep adding blocks that squish the best with it either at the front or at the back, we will arrive at a squish of **972**.
+For example, we can pick the most squishable pair of blocks and then keep prepending and appending blocks that squish the best with it.

-A decent improvement over Wine's original of **742**.
+This alone will yield a squish of **972** for Wine's original 256 block size - a decent improvement over **742** of the original block sequence.

 We can check how *just* appending or *just* prepending fares in comparison.